CSoney017/332homeworks/homework05/README.md

   "Z_DOT": 5.00312313061336
 }
 ```
 The last route will return the velocity calculated at the specific epoch.
-Using the curl localhost:5000/epochs/<epoch>/speed, the function will calculate the speed at the given epoch.
+Using the `curl localhost:5000/epochs/<epoch>/speed`, the function will calculate the speed at the given epoch.
-The result shown below is calculated using the command
+The result shown below is an example:
 `7.6680500515795895`.